AutoMiningToken/amtEnviroment/LOAN_PROTOCOL.md

 - **Contract Name**: `LoanProtocol`
 - **Primary Function**: Enabling users to borrow USDT against their AMT tokens.
 - **Network**: Binance Smart Chain (BSC)
+- **Price feeder**: This contract use a custom price feeder to determinate the valuation of the amount of AMT to be used on a loan and the liquidation condition, for specific documentation about the price feeder see [Price Feeder Documentation](PRICE_FEEDER.md).

 ## Key Features